Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 EMOVE Cruiser S Overview:

-How do you follow up on a model that’s won two Electric Scooter Insider Awards in 2022?
+How do you follow up on a model that’s won two Electric Scooter Insider Awards?
 Well, if you’re the EMOVE Cruiser S, it’s simple: retain everything that made the original Cruiser such an indomitable beast, and elevate it with a handful of outstanding upgrades.

 The unbelievable range and exceptional load-bearing capacity remain firmly at the core, but they’ve now been augmented with self-healing tires, a thumb throttle, a 4-color display, and – in what’s a first for a single-motor model – a Sine Wave controller.

-The result is a commuter scooter that will leave the jaws of your entire office on the floor.
+The result is a commuter scooter that'll leave the jaws of your entire office on the floor.

 The Good: